csiro-robotics/iSICE/README.md

 As training progresses, loss, top-1 error and top-5 error information for both training and test evaluation will be automatically saved in the path specified with `--modeldir` parameter above.

+## Pre-trained models
+For convanience, we provide VGG-16 and ResNet-50 based pre-trained models trained on fine-grained datasets.